anusha-murali/anusha-murali.github.io/DP/robber.md

 ### Solution 3: $O(n)$ Dynamic Programming Solution

-We maintain two counters, `oddSum` and `evenSum`, which are both initialized to 0.
-We iterate through each house and add the current value to `evenSum`, compare the sum to the current value of `oddSum`, and pick the larger of the two.
-At any given point during the iteration, `oddSum` contains the largest possible loot so far.
+We maintain two counters, `sum1` and `sum2`, which are both initialized to 0.
+We iterate through each house and add the current value to `sum2`, compare the sum to the current value of `sum1`, and pick the larger of the two.
+At each end of an iteration, `sum1` contains the largest possible loot so far.
 The code is as follows:

 ```
     def rob(self, nums: List[int]) -> int: